Vallarpadam: Rail transport

 Since 2009, Vallarpadam is connected with Edapally Railway Station with a 4620m long rail bridge.
 The rail connectivity is entirely for transporting containers from the International Container Transshipment Terminal.

 Economy

-70% of the island consists of paddy fields; the economy principally consists of inland fishing by traditional methods and cultivation of rice.
+70% of the island consists of fishing fields.
+The economy principally consists of inland fishing using traditional methods.

-Fishing using specially prepared net, called Valakettu, is the major income for the fisherman community called as Dheevara.
+Fishing using specially prepared net, called a valakettu, is the major income for the fishing community.

 Places of interest

 The Basilica of Our Lady of Ransom at Vallarpadam is a major Catholic pilgrim center in the State.